redox-os/book/src/porting-applications.md

 ### Disable the default Cargo flags

-It's common that some flag of the program doesn't work on Redox, if you don't want to spend much time testing flags that work and don't work, you can disable all of them to see if the most basic featureset of the program works with this script:
+It's common that some flag of the application doesn't work on Redox, if you don't want to spend much time testing flags that work and don't work, you can disable all of them to see if the most basic featureset of the application works with this script:

 ```toml
 script = """